mark-omarov/dotfiles/README.md

 # Dotfiles

 These are my dotfiles.
 I use ansible to manage them.
-The playbook is designed to be run on macOS, I cannot guarantee it will work on other systems.
+The playbook is designed to run on macOS, I cannot guarantee it will work on other systems.

 ![Kapture 2024-07-25 at 05 48 46](https://github.com/user-attachments/assets/8bf78923-77f9-47c1-a6ea-7293f110614b)